In C: Reception

-In C was well-reviewed by critics.
-For Glamour, Janet Rotter dubbed the composition "the global village's first ritual symphonic piece" and raved, "Terry Riley has not yet reached the mass concert audience that the Beatles have, but he has written in his own way to that audience".
-In Stereo Review, David Heckman admired the effect while disliking the result, "In C produces, over the course of its forty-three minutes, a vague hypnotic effect, that is doubtless related to the repeated C, hammering away incessantly through the musical fabric.
+The Columbia LP recording of In C was well received by critics.
+Janet Rotter of Glamour dubbed the composition "the global village's first ritual symphonic piece" and noted its crossover appeal: "Terry Riley has not yet reached the mass concert audience that the Beatles have, but he has written in his own way to that audience".

+In Stereo Review, David Heckman wrote that "In C produces, over the course of its forty-three minutes, a vague hypnotic effect, that is doubtless related to the repeated C, hammering away incessantly through the musical fabric.
 Isolated motives, bits and snatches of themes, and a kind of Klangfarbenmelodie of individual pitches drift in and out of one's consciousness.
 Very nice, for a while, but ultimately wearing."

-Alfred Frankenstein revisited the piece with undimmed enthusiasm in his album review for High Fidelity, "Terry Riley's In C is one of the definitive masterpieces of the twentieth century.
-It is probably the most important piece of music since Boulez' Marteau sans maître, conceivably it is the most important since the Sacre."
+Frankenstein revisited the piece with undimmed enthusiasm in his album review for High Fidelity, where he called it "one of the definitive masterpieces of the twentieth century.
+It is probably the most important piece of music since Boulez's Marteau sans maître, conceivably it is the most important since the Sacre."